-Holy Father’s Prayer of Intention: JUNE
+Holy Father’s Prayer of Intention: AUGUST

 Source: Apostleship of Prayer

-Holy Father’s Prayer of Intention: May
+Holy Father’s Prayer of Intention: JUly

 Source: Apostleship of Prayer